 I had serious doubts about getting a decent picture but went ahead and set up my tripod and camera anyway.
 Typically, when I shoot waterfall pictures, I use a time exposure of 1/4 second or longer.
 This gives a feathery texture to the water and suggests motion in the waterfall.
 For this picture I used a very wide angle lens (10mm) so I would take in both the upper and lower falls as well as the bushes in the foreground.
 As I was shooting, I was getting thoroughly wet and so was my equipment.
 In reviewing the shots on my camera's screen, I noticed big water droplets in the picture.
 I removed the protective filter from my lens and put my hand over the top to keep out the rain.
 I snapped another series of pictures, packed up my equipment and sought shelter.
 Out of the 40-50 pictures I took that day, the picture above was the only one that had the effect I was looking for and didn't have any visible water droplets.
 I was very fortunate that the people were standing on the bridge to give scale and perspective to my picture.
 I was also lucky that my equipment didn't get drenched beyond repair.

-To download a picture of Multnomah Falls in the Rain go to Istockphoto.
-To order a print go to Fine Art America.
-To see all my pictures from the Columbia Gorge go to the Columbia Gorge Gallery on Istockphoto.
+To see more pictures from the Columbia Gorge go to my Columbia Gorge Gallery on Istockphoto.
+Signed fine art prints from many of my photographs are available for purchase on Fine Art America.
 For special offers and to follow my photographic journey please Join My Email List.

 In this Photo Blog I have combined my 50 year passion for photography and my love of the natural world, creating a portfolio that reveals nature in its pure and simple beauty.
 I am pleased to share my passion with you through this blog.